When you learn French, you constantly have to wonder what to work on next.

 The second approach works much better in my experience.
 If you follow this approach, you’ll quickly realize that the French language and English language are actually pretty similar.

-Let’s take one of the first sentences you learn in the French Together course:
+Let’s take one of the first sentences you learn with the French Together app:

 Où est le métro ?